erdoganerdogan/Annoying-Cookie-Consent/README.md

 Hello,

 This is my JavaScript project.
+I created to world's most annoying cookie consent pop-up.
 I have learned;
     - I used 'setTimeout' method to control the pop-up.
     - I also used 'element.style' to dynamicly update an element CSS properties.